 Unlike Fliptronics, the EOS switch in DE/Sega/Stern flippers are normally closed, just like regular flipper systems.
 This EOS switch serves a similar function in that it tells the flipper board if something is forcing the flipper back closed.
 If the flipper is pushed down (by trapping two or more pinballs, for example), then the EOS switch closes and the flipper board sends another 40 millisecond power pulse to open it back up.
 For this function to work properly, the EOS switch must be in working order and properly adjusted so that it closes when the flipper is moved back ~1/16″ of an inch.

 Data East continued to improve on the circuit and this process was continued after DE was acquired by Sega in the mid-1990’s.
-Click on the image above for detailed theory of operation in the Data East / Sega solid state flipper.
+Click on the image above, or this link, for detailed theory of operation in the Data East / Sega solid state flipper.

 Note that the first two Sega Whitestar games, Apollo and Goldeneye, also use this flipper system and not the later Whitestar system referenced below.